towhidultonmoy/towhidultonmoy.github.io/_pages/about.md

   <div class="counter-card">
     <h3><a href="/awards/">Achievements</a></h3>
     <p class="count">26</p>
-    <p>I have achieved three awards during my student life.
-The rest of the awards are in sports</p>
+    <p>I have achieved many awards during my student life.
+Please click the link to see in details</p>
   </div>
 </div>